rbarrimond/rss-analyzer-poster/README.md

 ### Key Components

-- **RssIngestionService**: Responsible for processing and analyzing RSS feeds, enriching them with AI, and storing the results in Azure Table Storage.
+- **RssIngestionService**: Responsible for processing and analyzing RSS feeds and storing the results in Azure Table Storage.
+- **AIEnrichmentService**: Provides AI-driven enrichment for RSS feed data, including sentiment analysis, readability scoring, and embedding generation.
+- **Feed**: Represents an RSS feed with metadata such as title, link, language, and publisher.
+Supports operations like creation, update, and deletion in Azure Table Storage.
+- **Entry**: Represents an RSS feed entry, including properties like title, link, content, and tags.
+Supports persistence in Azure Table Storage and content caching in Azure Blob Storage.
+- **AIEnrichment**: Represents AI-generated enhancements for RSS entries, including summaries, readability scores, engagement metrics, and embeddings.
+Supports persistence in Azure Table Storage and Azure Blob Storage.
+- **Post**: Represents a blog post with attributes like title, content, and draft status.
 - **Azure Functions**: Serverless execution of the RSS feed processing.
 - **Terraform**: Infrastructure management.
 - **GitHub Actions**: CI/CD pipeline for automated testing and deployment.